jeffponce/jeffponce.github.io/2020-07-01-Marketing Dashboards.md

 These are important to have for a marketing manager or sales person who want to get the information as quickly as possible.
 Without getting into too much of the weed, below are breif explaination of the KPIs.

--Total Sales: We can use this to see what is selling the highest, where are we getting the highest sales, etc.
+* Total Sales: We can use this to see what is selling the highest, where are we getting the highest sales, etc.
--Average Sale: Good indicator of the type of customers.
+* Average Sale: Good indicator of the type of customers.
 Do they buy few expensive items, or a lot of inexpensive items?
--Number of Customers: Good when analysing territories and seeing where we are getting the most traction for our products/service.
+* Number of Customers: Good when analysing territories and seeing where we are getting the most traction for our products/service.